flakes/mirc_fish_10/README.md

 ## KNOWN ISSUES

-FiSH 10 is incompatible to the following applications.
+FiSH 10 is incompatible with the following applications.
 Please whitelist mirc.exe in these:

 * "AdMuncher"